allangood/rtlamr2mqtt/README.md

  - Added device_class configuration option #66 (thanks to @phidauex)
  - Some clean up in the README file!
  - Machine Learning to detect leaks still experimental and needs a lot of love to work properly

-*2021-12-01*
- - Lots of changes!!!!
- - Using Debian bullseye instead of Alpine.
-Here is why: https://pythonspeed.com/articles/alpine-docker-python/
- - Added Machine Learn (Linear Regression) to detect potential leaks in the meter usage/readings (WiP)
-   - This is still experimental.
-When I have it stabilized a new binary_sensor for every meter will be created to expose this information
-   - A new attribute "Anomaly" is available for every meter.
-It will return "true" if an anomaly is detected.
-   - ***IMPORTANT*** A new volume is necessary if you want to keep your history!
-See the compose/docker run command for more info.

 # Readme starts here